-Of the 478 study burrows (196 census burrows and 282 non-census study burrows) monitored during the 2021/2022 breeding season, 326 (68.2%) were occupied by breeding birds, 92 (19.2%) were occupied by non-breeding birds and 60 (12.6%) were unoccupied (Table 2).
-Of the 196 census grid burrows, there were 128 burrows occupied by breeding black petrels (65.3%), 3.7% more than the 27-year average census grid burrow occupancy rate of 61.6% (Figure 3).
-Non-census study burrows breeding occupancy was 70.2% (198 burrows), 0.5% higher than the 27-year average of 69.7% (Figure 4).
+Of the 478 study burrows (196 census burrows and 282 non-census study burrows) monitored during the 2021/2022 breeding season, 326 (68.2%) were occupied by breeding birds, 92 (19.2%) were occupied by non-breeding birds and 60 (12.6%) were unoccupied.
+Of the 196 census grid burrows, there were 148 burrows occupied by breeding black petrels (75.5%), 21.8% more than the 27-year

-Figure 4: Percentage of census grid burrows (n=196, red) and non-census study burrows (n=282, black) occupied by breeding tākoketai/black petrels at Mt Hobson/Hirakimata on Great Barrier Island/Aotea between 1996 and 2022 (dotted line represents the mean occupation of census grid burrows (red) and non-census study burrows (black) over 27 years by breeding black petrels).
+Figure 3.
+Percentage of census grid burrows (n=196, red) and non-census study burrows (n=282, black) occupied by breeding tākoketai/black petrels at Mt Hobson/Hirakimata on Great Barrier Island/Aotea between 1996 and 2022 (dotted line represents the mean occupation of census grid burrows (red) and non-census study burrows (black) over 27 years by breeding black petrels).

-Of the 326 study burrows that were occupied by breeding birds during the 2021/2022 breeding season, 239 chicks were produced (73.3% breeding success) and there were 87 breeding failures (26.7%) (Table 2).
-Causes of breeding failure in the 2021/2022 breeding season included rat predation of an egg (n=1), cat predation of a chick (n=1), eggs or chicks that disappeared from a breeding burrows (n=26), crushed eggs (n=18), infertile eggs (n=4), abandoned eggs (n=7), embryonic deaths (n=21) and chick deaths (n=9).
+Of the 326 study burrows that were occupied by breeding birds during the 2021/2022 breeding season, 239 chicks were produced (73.3% breeding success) and there were 87 breeding failures (18.2%) (Table 2).
+Within the census grid burrows, there were 102 (68.9%) chicks produced during the 2021/2022 season from 148 burrows where a breeding attempt occurred (3.4% lower than the 27-year average of 71.3%) (Figure 4, Table 2).

-Table 2: Summary of breeding success of tākoketai/black petrels (percentage of breeding burrows that fledged a chick; number (#) of successful fledglings followed in parentheses) at Mt Hobson/Hirakimata on Great Barrier Island/Aotea between 1995 and 2022 within census grid burrows, non-census study burrows and all burrows combined.
+Figure 4.
+Breeding success (percentage of breeding burrows that fledge a chick) of all tākoketai/black petrel non-census study burrows (n=282, black) and census grid burrows (n=196, red) at Mt Hobson/Hirakimata on Great Barrier Island/Aotea between 1996 and 2022 (the dotted line represents the mean breeding success of census burrows (red) and all study burrows (black) over 27 years).
+Table 2.Summary of breeding success of tākoketai/black petrels (percentage of breeding burrows that fledged a chick; number (#) of successful fledglings followed in parentheses) at Mt Hobson/Hirakimata on Great Barrier Island/Aotea between 1995 and 2022 within census grid burrows, non-census study burrows and all burrows combined.
 The number of census grid, non-census and total number of study burrows are the number of burrows where a breeding attempt was observed.